byrdie/iris-hinode-meeting-2024/abstract.md

-The EUV Snapshot Imaging Spectrograph (ESIS) is a sounding rocket instrument designed to capture a moderate-resolution hyperspectral image of the solar transition region over a wide field of view in a single exposure.
+The EUV Snapshot Imaging Spectrograph (ESIS) is a sounding rocket instrument designed to capture a  hyperspectral image of the solar transition region over a wide field of view in a single exposure.
 ESIS achieves this by using four identical slitless spectrographs, each oriented with a different dispersion direction, to capture four different "overlappogams"